parmejohn/Bulk-RNA-pipeline-UofM/README.md

 	- Scores based off 22 neuronal activity markers
 		- Each sample will have an activity score that ranges from 0-1
 - Files = neuroestimator/
-  - neuroestimator_results.txt: Tab-delimited table with samples and their predicted activity score
+  - **neuroestimator_results.txt**: Tab-delimited table with samples and their predicted activity score
-  - neuroestimator_results.pdf: Box plot for predicted activities across conditions.
-Kolmogorov–Smirnov (KS) test
+  - **neuroestimator_results.pdf**: Box plot for predicted activities across conditions.
+Kolmogorov–Smirnov (KS) test is performed to test for significance between the each condition.

 - For more in-depth file descriptions please visit
 </details>